dragsto/scraping-fuelo/README.md

 - Save your changes and run the script.

-#### The script will generate a CSV file called prices.csv in the same directory where the script resides.
-This CSV file contains two columns: Date and Avg Price, representing the date and average price of gas respectively.
+The script will generate a CSV file called prices.csv within the Google Colab environment.
+This CSV file contains two columns: Date and Avg Price, representing the date and the average price of gas respectively.